He Moʻolelo Kō ka Lei

 Home

-He Moʻolelo Kō ka Lei and its hōʻike, the Hilo Lei Day Festival, comprise a full year of integrated learning, with the goal of preservation and perpetuation, about the traditions and culture of traditional lei.
+He Moʻolelo Kō ka Lei and the Hilo Lei Day Festival seek to preserve and perpetuate traditions and culture of traditional Hawaiian lei.
 Using the lei as a metaphor, participants learn Hawaiian perspectives of ecology – mālama ʻāina – to weave together an artistic story of their place in the world.

 Click here to be a part of the Hilo Lei Day Festival!